tarsana/command/README.md

 The `fs` attribute is an instance of `Tarsana\IO\Filesystem` that you can use to handle files and directories.
 [Read the documentation](https://github.com/tarsana/io#handeling-files-and-directories) for the full API.

-By default, the `Filesystem` instance pointes to the directory from which the command is run.
+By default, the `Filesystem` instance points to the directory from which the command is run.
 You can also initialize it to any directory you want:

 ```php
 using Tarsana\IO\Filesystem;